-The number of openings in the joint degree J.D./M.Ed., D.Ed. or Ph.D. program will be limited to students with an outstanding academic record who have successfully completed the at the Law School.
+The number of openings in the joint degree J.D./M.A., or Ph.D program will be limited to students with an outstanding academic record who have successfully completed theat the Penn State School of Law.
 Applicants to the joint degree program:

-- must have been admitted to the Law School;
+- must have been admitted to the Penn State School of Law;

-- should have successfully completed two semesters of course work at the Law School with a grade point average of 3.0;
+- should have successfully completed two semesters of course work at the Penn State School of Law with a grade point average of 3.0;

-- must submit two letters of recommendations from the Law School faculty; and
+- must submit two letters of recommendations from the Penn State School of Law faculty;

 - must submit a career statement.

-NOTE: Students are eligible to start taking courses in the HI ED program after successfully completing two semesters of law school work.
+NOTE: Students are eligible to start taking courses in the EDTHP program after successfully completing two semesters of law school work.

 College Specific Admissions Requirements

-PSL: A bachelor’s or equivalent degree from an accredited college is a prerequisite for admission; however, there is no standard prescribed undergraduate curriculum.
-An applicant should have acquired significant oral and written communication skills before entering the Penn State Law School.
-The following are required of applicants: a completed application form for the Law School; submission of the results of the law school admission test (LSAT); completion of an LSDAS report; a one-page personal statement; employment records since high school; and two letters of recommendation.
+Penn State Law: A bachelor’s or equivalent degree from an accredited college is a prerequisite for admission; however, there is no standard prescribed undergraduate curriculum.
+An applicant should have acquired significant oral and written communication skills before entering law school.
+The following are required of applicants: a completed application form for Penn State Law; submission of the results of the law school admission test (LSAT); completion of an LSDAS report; a one-page personal statement; employment records since high school; and two letters of recommendation.

-HI ED: The following are required of all applicants: a completed application form to HI ED; submission of the results of the Graduate Record Examination (GRE), Miller Analogy Test (MAT), or LSAT; an official undergraduate transcript or transcripts; a personal statement; employment records since high school; and four letters of recommendation.
+EDTHP: The following are required of all applicants: a completed application form to EDTHP; submission of the results of the Graduate Record Examination (GRE), or LSAT; an official undergraduate transcript or transcripts; a personal statement; employment records since high school; and three letters of recommendation.